 Some of the people who suffered and died under the Marcos regime were young people, many still students who never made it to their 30s.
-On the anniversary of the EDSA People Power Revolution, let us look back at just some of these young martyrs whose lives were tragically cut short under the Marcos regime.
+Because we should #NeverForget, let us look back at just some of these young martyrs whose lives were tragically cut short under the Marcos regime.

 On August 31, 1977, 21-year-old Archimedes Trajano — a student at Mapua Institute of Technology — attended an open forum held at the Pamantasan ng Lungsod ng Maynila, where Imee Marcos — then also 21 (despite her claims “ang liit-liit ko pa noon” — was the speaker.
 There, Trajano questioned the selection of Imee Marcos as the director of the Kabataang Barangay (National Youth Council).

 “Must the Kabataang Barangay be headed by the president’s daughter?” he had asked.
 “She would not have gotten the position if she weren’t the daughter of the president.”